-(a) In this article, unless the context otherwise requires:

-- (1) "Accession means goods that are physically united with other goods in such a manner such that the identity of the original goods is not lost. - (2) "Account : Except as used in "account for, "account (A) means a right to payment of a monetary obligation, whether or not earned by performance2 : (i) for property that has been or is to be sold, leased, licensed, assigned, or otherwise disposed of2; (ii) for services rendered or to be rendered2; (iii) for a policy of insurance issued or to be issued2; (iv) for a suretyship obligation incurred or to be incurred2; (v) for energy provided or to be provided2; (vi) arising out of the use of a credit or charge card or information contained on or for use with the card, ; (vii) for the use or hire of a vessel under a charter or other contract, ; or (viii) for winnings in a lottery or a similar game operated or sponsored by a State, or a governmental unit of a State, or person licensed or authorized to operate the game by a State or governmental unit of a State. ; (B) The term includes a health-care-insurance receivable. ; and (C) The term does not include : (i) a letter-of-credit right; (ii) a right to payment evidenced by chattel paper or an instrument, (ii) a commercial tort claim, or chattel paper; or (iii) a deposit account or other right to payment for money or funds advanced or sold, (iv) investment property, or (v) a letter-of-credit right.
+- (a) In this article: - (1) "Accession means goods that are physically united with other goods in such a manner that the identity of the original goods is not lost. - (2) Except as used in "account for, "account means a right to payment of a monetary obligation, whether or not earned by performance, (i) for property that has been or is to be sold, leased, licensed, assigned, or otherwise disposed of, (ii) for services rendered or to be rendered, (iii) for a policy of insurance issued or to be issued, (iv) for a secondary obligation incurred or to be incurred, (v) for energy provided or to be provided, (vi) for the use or hire of a vessel under a charter or other contract, (vii) arising out of the use of a credit or charge card or information contained on or for use with the card, or (viii) as winnings in a lottery or other game of chance operated or sponsored by a State, governmental unit of a State, or person licensed or authorized to operate the game by a State or governmental unit of a State.
+The term includes a health-care-insurance receivable.
+The term does not include (i) a right to payment evidenced by chattel paper or an instrument, (ii) a commercial tort claim, (iii) a deposit account, (iv) investment property, (v) a letter-of-credit right, or (vi) a right to payment for money or funds advanced or sold, other than a right arising out of the use of a credit or charge card or information contained on or for use with the card.